TsioryJonathan/simple_express_and_react_project/README.md

 npm run server
 ```

-The backend will start on `http://localhost:3000`.
+By default it will run on `http://localhost/3000`

+Although, the backend is live now on `marvel-api-xhvk.onrender.com/characters`

 ### Frontend